zakarialaoui10/fetch-doc/README.md

 # ⭐️ Show your support <a name="support"></a>

-If you appreciate the library, kindly demonstrate your support by giving it a star!<br>
+If you've found the library helpful, show your support by giving it a star!
+Your feedback means a lot

 [![Star](https://img.shields.io/github/stars/zakarialaoui10/fetch-dom?style=social)](https://github.com/zakarialaoui10/fetch-dom)

 # License